The twenty year five month career of D7578/25228 included allocations to Scottish, Eastern and London Midland Region depots.

 During October 25228 returned to Glasgow Works for more N4 repairs.

 Another short working familiar to the Class 25's was the connection with the 1S07 Euston - Inverness, working the Mossend Yard - Cowlairs Junction leg.
 On February 9th 25228 worked the 04.22 Mossend Yard - Glasgow Queen Street connection to Cowlairs Junction.
 A similar turn was handled on August 22nd.

 25228 was busy on March 21st on the ex GSWR Glasgow - Carlisle route working the 1S50 08.40 Carlisle to Glasgow Central and 1M02 14.00 return.

-The 23.40 Edinburgh - Bristol Temple Meads used 25228 on the Carstairs leg on May 15th, connecting at Carstairs with the Glasgow portion.
+On the morning of May 15th 25228 was noted light Edinburgh Waverley and would later work the 23.40 Edinburgh - Bristol Temple Meads on the Carstairs leg, connecting at Carstairs with the Glasgow portion.

 On July 21st 25228 was in charge of the 2G10 05.55 Stirling - Edinburgh.

 On August 6th 25228 was noted at Perth with a parcels train.